 If it strikes you as strange that we have a system in our body that almost has the word cannabis in it, despite the highly maligned nature of the plant for much of modern history, you aren’t alone.
 It turns out the endocannabinoid system was actually discovered in the 80s because of research into cannabinoids, so that’s why it has such a strange name.

 Because these receptors exist throughout our central nervous system, on neurons and immune cells respectively, they and anything that can bind to them can have a very profound effect on our our body’s regulation.
-For example, cannabinoids triggering CB receptor responses can prompt increased or decreased production of neurotransmitters like dopamine and serotonin (hence cannabis’ effect on mood).
+For example, cannabinoids triggering CB receptor responses may prompt increased or decreased production of neurotransmitters like dopamine and serotonin (hence cannabis’ anecdotal effect on mood).

 The Benefits of THC

 There are a few big differences between THC and CBD, with two of them being: